 Science Communication & Public Engagement

-Public understanding of the scientific method and the importance of research is critical.
-Science outreach and education build trust, better enabling scientific findings to benefit society.
+Science outreach and education build trust, better enable scientific findings to benefit society, and can demonstrate the importance of research and the the scientific method to the general public.
 To this end, I communicate science in both written (see my articles published on Massive) and verbal form (through live lectures and discussions such as the Science Museum of Virginia’s “Lunch Break Science” series).
 I also actively engage with interdisciplinary groups of writers and share science on social media platforms such as Instagram (handle: @EllenStuHae) and Twitter.
 In an effort to make science more accessible to stakeholders, policymakers, journalists, and the public, I began compiling a list of peer-reviewed journals in March 2019 that encourage authors to include plain-language-summaries (or an equivalent).
 I delivered this list to the Virginia Outdoor Writers Association when speaking at their annual meeting and have maintained it here for the use of others.

 Science Policy & Engagement